PolitzerAharon/PolitzerAharon/README.md

 # Hi, I'm Villim 👋

-I am an Applied and Computational Mathematics student at KTH Royal Institute of Technology, passionate about AI, data science, and business development.
+🔥 Force of nature by choice.

+📊 Applied and Computational Mathematics @ KTH Crunching numbers today so the robots can save your tomorrow.

+🤖 Chairman @ KTH AI Society
+Driving AI development so I can get back to procrastinating.

+📚 Research Assistant @ House of Innovation, SSE Fetching data, chasing citations, and making your professor look good.

+💼 Head of Sales @ THS Armada
+Turning charm into profit.

 </br>
 <h3 align="left">Languages and Tools:</h3>
 <div style="margin-bottom: 20px;">